OctopusDeploy/blog/blog/2025-06/terraform-provider-release/index.md

 ---
 title: "V1.0 release of the Octopus Deploy Terraform Provider"
-description: Find out all the changes we've made for the V1.0 release of the Terraform Provider.
+description: "Find out all the changes we made for the V1.0 release of the Terraform Provider."
 author: venkatesh.vasudevan@octopus.com
 visibility: public
-published: 2025-05-05-1400
+published: 2025-06-04-1400
 metaImage: img-terraform-provider-2025.png
 bannerImage: img-terraform-provider-2025.png
 bannerImageAlt: Terraform branded crane lifting an Octopus branded box.